 What You Should Know about Titanium Dioxide

-We reached out to expert Paul Westerhoff, PhD, PE, BCEE, Professor & Vice Provost for Academic Research Programming, Ira A. Fulton Schools of Engineering at Arizona State University, for some answers.
+Is this ingredient that sounds like it is part metal, part chemical safe?
+We reached out to Paul Westerhoff, PhD, PE, BCEE, Vice Dean for Research and Innovation, Ira A. Fulton Schools of Engineering at Arizona State University for some answers.

 What is titanium dioxide and why is it used in food production?

 Dr. Westerhoff: “Titanium dioxide is a common additive in many food, personal care, and other consumer products.
 It is sometimes used as a whitener and sometimes as an anti-caking agent (to prevent the product from clumping).
-Titanium dioxide also gives some products texture – it’s used in some chocolate to give it a smooth texture – and is used in doughnuts to provide color and texture.
-It can also be used to create abrasion, as is found in some toothpastes.”
+Titanium dioxide also gives some products texture –It can also be used to create abrasion, as is found in some toothpastes.”

 What products contain titanium dioxide?

-Dr. Westerhoff: “Titanium dioxide is most commonly found in candies, sweets and chewing gums.
+Dr. Westerhoff: “Titanium dioxide is most commonly found in candies, sweets and chewing gums. it’s used in some chocolate to give it a smooth texture and is used in doughnuts to provide color and texture.
 Among personal care items, it’s most commonly found in toothpaste and some sunscreen lotions.”

 Is titanium dioxide safe for human consumption?